In this Behr DeckOver product review readers wanted to know if it lived up to claims of longterm coverage. Here’s an update!

 There are plenty of negative reviews on the internet that are easy to find.
-However, 12 months down the road I have no regrets with how DeckOver performed!
+However, 12 months down the road I have no regrets about how DeckOver performed!

-There are a number of factors that will affect longevity of any deck product, and the fact that this is a restoration product makes those factors come into play even more.
+There are a number of factors that will affect the longevity of any decking product, and the fact that this is a restoration product makes those factors come into play even more.

 (last year immediately after application)

-We have had crazy dog traffic all over this deck through every season.
+We have had crazy dog traffic all over this deck throughout every season.
 Our new boxer pup drags everything and anything up onto the deck to shred it to pieces.